samolego/FabricTailor/README.md

 ```
 fabrictailor.command.skin
 ```
-You can also diaable skin clearing / setting only
+You can also disable skin clearing / setting only
 ```
 fabrictailor.command.skin.set
 ```